Billy Hamill: 1991–1995

 1995 saw a change in the Speedway World Championship with a Grand Prix system now in place.
-As he had only been seeded as first reserve for the series, Hamill only managed two rides in the opening round in Wroclaw, Poland.
-However he won the second round in Wiener Neustadt, Austria and eventually finished fifth in the series, won by Denmark's Hans Nielsen.
+As he had only been seeded as first reserve for the series, Hamill only managed two rides in the opening round in Wrocław, Poland.
+However, he won the second round in Wiener Neustadt, Austria, and eventually finished fifth in the series, won by Denmark's Hans Nielsen.
 He also finished top of the British League averages in 1995.

 World title (1996)

-The 1996 season again saw Hamill riding for the Heathens (though now they were riding a Stoke's Loomer Road stadium as they had been evicted from their Dudley Wood home) and again he topped the British league averages.
+The 1996 season again saw Hamill riding for the Heathens (though now they were riding at Stoke's Loomer Road stadium as they had been evicted from their Dudley Wood home) and again he topped the British league averages.
 In the Grand Prix, Hamill joined forces with Cradley teammate Hancock to create Team Exide.
 Hamill had been the main challenger to defending champion Nielsen all season and went into the final round in Vojens needing to beat the Dane by at least ten points.
-The odds were stacked in Nielsen's favour riding in his home country, but he could only make the B final eventually finishing on fourteen points for the evening.
+The odds were stacked in Nielsen's favour riding in his home country, but he could only make the B final, eventually finishing on fourteen points for the evening.
 Hamill won the A final collecting twenty-five points and therefore becoming USA's fourth Speedway World Champion.